openstack/ironic/doc/source/deploy/user-guide.rst

      together multiple drivers, each of which implement some portion of that functionality with respect to physical hardware.
 |
 |
-     Openstack's Ironic project makes physical servers as easy to provision as virtual machines in cloud, which in turn will open up new avenues for enterprises and service providers.
+     OpenStack's Ironic project makes physical servers as easy to provision as virtual machines in cloud, which in turn will open up new avenues for enterprises and service providers.
 |
      Ironic's driver will replace the Nova "bare metal" driver of Grizzly, Havana and Icehouse releases.
 It is targeting inclusion